6 Best Pyrenees Hiking in Spain

 The Pyrenees is an impressive mountain range forming a natural border between Spain and France.
 And while it is better known for winter sports such as skiing and mountaineering, it also offers spectacular hiking trails.
 The Spanish Pyrenees stretches from the Atlantic Ocean in the west, across Spain’s northern border and ends just short of the Mediterranean coast in the east, with its foothills providing ample opportunity for hiking, trekking and walking.
 A mass of marked and unmarked trails, the range is a hiker’s paradise.
 Here are 6 best Pyrenees hiking trails in Spain:

 Also referred to as the way of St. James, Camino de Santiago is a pilgrimage to the town of Santiago de Compostela, where it is believed the remains of St. James are enshrined.
-It is Spain’s most famous trek and each year hundreds of thousands of pilgrims seeking spiritual growth make their way to Santiago de Compostela.
+It is Spain’s most famous trek and each year hundreds of thousands of pilgrims go on a Spain trip simply to make their way to Santiago de Compostela.
 The route also attracts hikers and cyclists of all religious denominations who come to appreciate the beautiful scenery and incredible experience.

 There are many routes for this pilgrimage.
 The most popular amongst them starts in Roncesvalles on the Spanish side of the Pyrenees, and is known as Camino Frances.